daywalker90/summars/README.md

 ### Installation
 For general plugin installation instructions see the plugins repo [README.md](https://github.com/lightningd/plugins/blob/master/README.md#Installation)
+Release binaries for amd64-linux, armv7-linux (Raspberry Pi 32bit) and aarch64-linux (Raspberry Pi 64bit) can be found on the [release](https://github.com/daywalker90/summars/releases) page.

 ### Building
 You can build the plugin yourself instead of using the release binaries.